sfigg/commercialization-public/manufacture/desktop/add-language-packs-to-windows.md

 You can add languages and regional support to Windows 10 (except for Windows 10 Home Single Language and Windows 10 Home Country Specific editions), and Windows Server.

 Windows installations start with at least one language pack and its language components.
 You can add:
-* [Language packs](available-language-packs-for-windows.md): Fully-localized Windows UI text for the dialog boxes, menu items, and help files that you see in Windows.
-Delivered as .cab files, for example, Microsoft-Windows-Client-Language-Pack_x64_es-es.cab.
+* [Language packs](available-language-packs-for-windows.md): Localization packages for Windows, delivered as a .cab file, for example, Microsoft-Windows-Client-Language-Pack_x64_es-es.cab.
+Includes UI elements like text for dialog boxes, menu items, and help files.
-* [Language Interface Packs (LIP)](available-language-packs-for-windows.md#lips): Partially-localized languages.
-LIPs require a base language pack.
-For UI that's not localized in the LIP, Windows shows UI from the base language pack.
-Delivered as .appx files, for example, LanguageExperiencePack.am-et.neutral.appx.
+* [Language Interface Packs (LIPs)](available-language-packs-for-windows.md#lips): Partially-localized language pack.
+Requires a base language pack.
+In Windows 10, version 1809, LIPs are delivered as Local Experience Packs (LXPs) .appx files, for example, LanguageExperiencePack.am-et.neutral.appx.
+For previous versions of Windows 10, LIPs are delivered as .cab files, for example, C:\Languages\es-ES\lp.cab.
 * [Features On Demand](features-on-demand-language-fod.md): Features include language basics (like spell checking), fonts, optical character recognition, handwriting, text-to-speech, and speech recognition.
 You can save disk space by choosing not to include some language components in your image.
 While this reduction in image size can be helpful when creating images for lower-cost devices with small storage, it does lead to an incomplete language experience.
 Delivered as .cab files, for example, Microsoft-Windows-LanguageFeatures-Basic-fr-fr-Package.
 * [Recovery languages](customize-windows-re.md): UI text for the Windows Recovery Environment (WinRE).
 Delivered as .cab files.
 Example: lp.cab, WinPE-Rejuv_fr-fr.cab, and more.